Hastur: In the works of H. P. Lovecraft

 Anders Fager's "Collected Swedish Cults" features a Stockholm-based coterie known as "The Carcosa Foundation" that worships Hastur.

 Hastur is amorphous, but he is described as a vast, vaguely octopoid being.
 In the mythos, Hastur is presented as having "a strange effect on artists and playwrights".

+The Hastur from Ambrose Bierce’s works inspired the name of Hastur in the Cthulhu Mythos.
+Still, he is generally distinguished from the Hastur of the Cthulhu Mythos, whose backstory differs significantly.
+However, aspects of Bierce’s Hastur are sometimes incorporated into the Cthulhu Mythos.
+For example, sometimes Hastur is portrayed as the “Shepherd God of Carcosa.”

 Hastur appears as HASTUR THE UNSPEAKABLE (He Who Must Not Be Named) "Master of the Air" in the first through fifth printings of the Advanced Dungeons & Dragons book Deities & Demigods.
-While the publisher legally had the rights to publish Hastur, the entire Cthulhu Mythos section has subsequently redacted starting with the 6th printing as Legends & Lore to avoid any possible controversy.
+While the publisher legally had the rights to publish Hastur, the entire Cthulhu Mythos section was subsequently redacted starting with the 6th printing as "Legends & Lore" to avoid any possible controversy.
 Additionally, the Melnibonéan Mythos section was also removed, all female topless illustrations were removed and the title of the book was changed for the same reason.

+Other appearances

+Hastur has also appeared outside of Lovecraft's own writings.
+Hastur appears in Neil Gaiman's short parody "I, Cthulhu" (1987).
+An anthropomorphic Hastur, with no reference to the Cthulhu Mythos, appears as a humourously inept villain in Good Omens (1990) by Terry Pratchett and Neil Gaiman, and is played by Ned Dennehy in the 2019 televised adaptation.